mesosphere/dcos-docs-site/pages/1.7/overview/components/index.md

 ## Mesos-DNS Service
 Mesos-DNS is the internal DNS service for the DC/OS cluster.
 Mesos-DNS provides the namespace `$service.mesos` to all cluster hosts.
-For example, you can login to your leading Mesos master with `ssh leader.mesos`.
+For example, you can login to your leading mesos master with `ssh leader.mesos`.

 ## Minuteman Service
-This is our internal layer 4 load balancer.
+This is our internal layer 4 loadbalancer.

 ## Signal Service